Linda Sarsour Linked to Family of Jihadi Who Reportedly Taught Kids How to Be School Shooters

 At Islamic conference, activist called the Brooklyn imam a 'mentor' and her 'favorite person in the room'

-Linda Sarsour, the high-profile Islamic activist (shown above right) who played a role in the Women’s March, reportedly has ties to the father of Siraj Ibn Wahhaj, the 39-year-old Muslim who was arrested in New Mexico the other day for allegedly training children to carry out school shootings.
+Linda Sarsour, the high-profile Islamic activist (shown above) who played a role in the Women’s March, reportedly has ties to the father of Siraj Ibn Wahhaj, the 39-year-old Muslim who was arrested in New Mexico the other day for allegedly training children to carry out school shootings.

 Siraj Ibn Wahhaj was taken into custody after a months-long search for a missing three-year-old Georgia boy led authorities to a compound in Taos, New Mexico.